andreterceiro/dio-mobile-meu-tudo--managing-events-in-react-native/README.md

 To use a function handler from an external file:

-**Step 1**: first you have to create the external file ant the function:
+**Step 1**: first you have to create the external file and the function handler:

 ![external file function handler](images/external-file-function-handler.png)